Kiril Petkov: Response to the 2022 Russian invasion of Ukraine

 In the first week following the 2022 Russian invasion of Ukraine, Petkov announced that Bulgaria would welcome Ukrainian refugees.
 He stated, "These are not the refugees we are used to; these people are Europeans.
 These people are intelligent.
 They are educated people...This is not the refugee wave we have been used to, people we were not sure about their identity, people with unclear pasts, who could have been even terrorists."
-His statement drew widespread criticism and allegations of racism, with many highlighting the different treatment of past refugee waves.
+Later Petkov clarified, " I want to say very clearly, so as not to be misunderstood - the only thing I meant was that the Ukrainian refugees, some of them are also with a Bulgarian minority, they speak the language, they are much closer to us in terms of integration opportunities, but Bulgaria is absolutely open and does not have any discriminatory policies between different types of refugees."

-In February, Petkov called for the resignation of Stefan Yanev from his position as Minister of Defense, after Yanev declined to use the word "war" in reference to Russia's invasion of Ukraine, instead referring to it as a "special operation", echoing language used by Russian President Vladimir Putin.
+In February, Petkov called for the resignation of Stefan Yanev from his position as Minister of Defense, after Yanev declined to use the word "war" in reference to Russia's invasion of Ukraine, instead referring to it as a "special operation", echoing language used by Russian president Vladimir Putin.
 Yanev was dismissed at the beginning of March.
 In May, Petkov recalled Bulgaria's ambassador to Russia, after Russian ambassador to Bulgaria Eleonora Mitrofanova drew a comparison between the war in Ukraine and Bulgaria's liberation from the Ottoman Empire.

 In early 2022, Petkov secretly agreed to supply arms and fuel to the Ukrainian forces, but kept this secret whilst in government due to opposition among his governing coalition.
 On 4 May, the parliament approved the continuation of repairs for damaged Ukrainian military equipment, and announced that Bulgaria would continue to support Ukraine's membership in the EU, as well as Ukrainian refugees, who numbered more than 56,000 as of 7 June.
 Petkov noted Bulgaria's espousal of all sanctions against Russia, and would allow the use of the Port of Varna to transship goods that had been stifled by the Russian blockade of Odesa.

 On 27 June, the Russian embassy in Sofia launched a charity appeal for Bulgarians to support the Russian invasion of Ukraine.
 One day later, Petkov announced the expulsion of 70 Russian diplomats over concerns of espionage.
 The Ministry of Foreign Affairs announced that Bulgaria would be temporarily closing down its diplomatic mission in Yekaterinburg and expected Russia to temporarily halt the activities of its own mission in Ruse, Bulgaria.